This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Air Plants (Tillandsia)

 Air plants are some of the easiest plants to care for.
-As the name suggests, they do not need to have their roots in the soil.
+As the name suggests, they do not need their roots in the soil.
 They take all their nutrients from the moisture and air that surrounds them.

 You can achieve amazing things in displays of air plants because they are free of a pot.
 They need good light conditions to get the energy required and higher humidity.